Table of Contents

 PodVector is AI business intelligence built specifically for print on demand sellers on Shopify.
 The product is Victor — an AI operator who reads your live store data and proposes concrete actions, which you approve before anything changes.

-When you connect Shopify, Meta Ads, Google Ads, Printify, and Printful, Victor reads every order, ad dollar, and fulfillment cost in real time.
-He then proposes specific operations — reprice a product, create a discount, pause a discount, adjust a shipping threshold, reallocate budget focus — and you approve or reject each one.
+When you connect Shopify, Meta Ads, Google Ads, Printify, and Printful, Victor reads every order, ad dollar, and fulfillment cost in a live data warehouse.
+He then proposes specific operations — reprice a product, create a discount, adjust a shipping threshold, organize a collection — and you approve or reject each one.
 Victor executes only what you approve, and only on the Shopify side.

 What Victor can do today (shipped):

-• Update a single product price or bulk-update product prices
+- Update a single product price or bulk-update product prices to a target margin

-• Create or disable a discount, including BxGy and free-shipping discounts
+- Create or revert a discount, including buy-one-get-one and free-shipping discounts

 What Victor reads but does not write: Meta Ads, Google Ads, Printify, and Printful are read-only data sources.
-He sees your campaign spend and your fulfillment costs; he proposes the Shopify-side response.
+He sees your campaign spend and your fulfillment costs and proposes Shopify-side responses.
 He does not pause campaigns, change bids, or touch your Printify catalog directly — those actions remain with you.
+Victor's only proactive surface is a weekly Monday check-in brief; all other analysis is query-driven within a session.

 This is the layer that most POD app comparisons ignore entirely.
 Picking Printify over Printful (or vice versa) is a one-time decision.
 Keeping prices, discounts, and ad attribution aligned week after week is ongoing work — and that is exactly the operational gap Victor is built to close.